skip-mev/connect/x/sla/types/README.md

 ### SlashConstant

-This constant determines the how much the validator will be slashed if they deviate from the expected uptime.
+This constant determines how much the validator will be slashed if they deviate from the expected uptime.
 The formula for slashing is:

 ```go
 slashPercentage := ((expectedUptime - actualUptime) / expectedUptime) * slashConstant